Mind Game (film): Reception and legacy

-The film has a 100% rating on Rotten Tomatoes, based on 12 reviews.
+The film has a 100% rating on Rotten Tomatoes, based on 14 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 6 critics, indicating "generally favorable" reviews.
 The film's accolades include the Ōfuji Noburō Award at the 2005 Mainichi Film Awards and the Animation Division Grand Prize at the Japan Media Arts Festival in 2004, outranking nominee Howl's Moving Castle.
 Outside Japan, the film had its international premiere at the New York Asian Film Festival in June 2005.
 It had possibly its biggest success at the Fantasia Festival in Canada in July 2005, wherein it beat many live-action films to win all three of the festival's own jury awards it qualified for: Best Film, Best Director (tying with Gen Sekiguchi for Survive Style 5+) and Best Script.
 It also received an additional Special Award for "Visual Accomplishment", as well as placing first (Golden Prize) in the audience award for Best Animation Film and second (Silver Prize), behind Survive Style 5+, for Most Groundbreaking Film.